PJendritza/MultiAreaOptoMarmo/README.md

 # MultiAreaOptoMarmo
-Code and data to reproduce figures from our manuscript "Multi-area recordings and optogenetics in the awake, behaving marmoset". https://www.biorxiv.org/content/10.1101/2021.10.30.466578v1
+Code to reproduce figures from our manuscript "Multi-area recordings and optogenetics in the awake, behaving marmoset". https://www.biorxiv.org/content/10.1101/2021.10.30.466578v1

 ## Software requirements